 The Account of Khyungpo Naljor

 The faithful lord Khyungpo Naljor recalls how he went in search of her all over India.
-She did appear in a sandalwood forest one day.
+Sukhasiddhi did appear in a sandalwood forest one day.
 She was up in the sky at the height of about seven palm trees.
-She was surrounded by many dakinis amid rainbow brilliance.
+She was surrounded by many Dakinis amid rainbow brilliance.
 The lord then made an offering of five hundred measures of gold to her.

 He begged her for pure instructions.
 He was promptly granted the four empowerments for the uncommon secret practices.
 She also gave him the Six Yogas secret practices, and the threefold oral instructions.
 Eventually, she gave him all the mother tantra instructions.
 It would make enlightenment possible in a matter of mere years or months.